nafeu/gryt-focus/README.md

 # Groop Think

+_***Early work in progress, currently in prototyping phase and being used to test Raspberry Pi api capabilities_

-Lightweight nodeJS, Socket.IO and jQuery based productivity/focus timer built with the focus of running on a Raspberry Pi
+Socket.IO and jQuery based "deep focus" timer built with the intention of running on a Raspberry Pi

 ### Requirements
 ...